mayowDev/ai-snippet-service/README.md

 5. **Docker & Containerization**: Production and development images, test-first approach
 6. **User Authentication & Rate Limiting**: Email-based auth, rate limiting, quota management
 7. **Frontend Implementation**: Remix app with TailwindCSS, TypeScript, Zod integration
+8. **Backend Refactor for Modularity & Reusability**:
+   - Removed duplicate database connection logic (now using a single shared connectDatabase utility)
+   - The root `/` route is now the health check endpoint (removed `/health`)
+   - All business logic is in service modules, cross-cutting concerns use middleware, and response formatting is handled by utility functions
+   - **Centralized MongoDB shutdown logic**: Graceful shutdown and connection closing is now handled only in the database config, not duplicated in index.js

 #### 🔄 Next Steps